BrenesRM/niktoScanner/readme.md

 Nikto Scanner with Docker and Python
 This project is a containerized web vulnerability scanner using Nikto.
 It allows you to analyze websites for vulnerabilities by running a Nikto scan and saving the output in JSON format.
+For educational use only.

 Features
 Automatically installs and configures Nikto with SSL/TLS support.